tjs23/nuc_processing/README.md

 The current stable version is available here: [Release 1.0](https://github.com/tjs23/nuc_processing/tree/release_1.0)

-The development version is available here: [Development master](https://github.com/tjs23/nuc_processing)
+The development version is available here: [Development master](https://github.com/tjs23/nuc_processing/tree/master)

+## Documentation

+See the [wiki](https://github.com/tjs23/nuc_processing/wiki) pages for documentation on how to istall and run NucProcess.

 ## Citations